 The shortest distance between two points is a straight line, so the shortest distance on a course is the straightest line you can create between the start and the finish while staying within the roads used for the race course.
 If you follow each street curve staying exactly the same distance away from the side of the road the whole way through, you take more steps compared to shaving close to the curve on a turn.
 If there are a series of curves on a winding (or S-shaped) road, you should look for the least curving way through.

-This is legal because each race course is also measured on its tangents; that is its reported distance.
-It’s also why Garmin and GPS watch users report a longer race distance in crowded races: they can’t dodge as easily between runners to follow the tangents, and may even have to run on the outside edge of the turns when there are too many people on the road.
+This is legal because each race course is measured down the middle of its streets; that is its reported distance.
+It’s also why GPS watch users report a longer race distance in crowded races: they can’t dodge as easily between runners to follow the tangents, and may even have to run on the outside edge of the turns when there are too many people on the road.

 Attack the Downhills